 Molly Elizabeth DeMarco is a Ph.D. candidate in Bible and Ancient Near East.
 She received her B.A. in Philosophy at Rhode Island College in 2005 and her M.A. in Near Eastern and Judaic Studies at Brandeis in 2007.
 She is currently working on her dissertation which explores the literary correspondences between the Priestly and non-Priestly narratives in the Pentateuch.
 One of her primary concerns is to situate the Hebrew Bible in its broader ancient Near Eastern context.

-Zev Eleff is a NEJS doctoral student studying American Jewish history.
+Zev Eleff is a NEJS doctoral candidate in the field of American Jewish history.
 His scholarly focus is the Europeanization of American Judaism during the nineteenth and twentieth centuries.
 His dissertation, focusing on religious authority in nineteenth century American Judaism, will play close attention to how the American Jewish experiences compared to other American religions as well as Judaism in Europe.
 Eleff received rabbinic ordination from Yeshiva University’s Rabbi Isaac Elchanan Theological Seminary and an MA from Teachers College, Columbia University.
-He has produced several books, as author of Living From Convention to Convention: A History of the NCSY, 1954-1980 (2009) and editor of Mentor of Generations: Reflections on Rabbi Joseph B. Soloveitchik (2008).
-His scholarly articles have appeared in the Journal of American Academy of Religion, American Jewish Archives Journal, Modern Judaism, and Tradition.
+An alumnus of the Wexner Graduate Fellowship, he has authored more than a dozen books and scholarly articles in the area of American Jewish history.

 Lucia Finotto came to Brandeis after several years of professional experience as a translator in Milan, Italy.
 Her doctoral studies are in Medieval Sephardic Judaism and Medieval Islam with a focus on the Jews of the medieval kingdom of Sicily.
 Her dissertation work examines the role of Jewish translators of 13th and 14th-century Sicily in the transmission of Islamic scientific and philosophical texts to pre-modern Europe.
 Besides her native Italian, Lucia's languages include Arabic, Hebrew, French and Latin.

 Eva Gurevich is an M.A. student at NEJS.
 Her interests include the aesthetics of Israeli and Palestinian geopolitics, with a special focus on art and its representation of land relations.
 Other related interests include aesthetics of Zionist environmental design as well as cartography.
 She holds a BFA in Photography from the San Francisco Art Institute, and has worked in several Jewish museum and art institutions including The Magnes Collection of Jewish Art and Life at University of California, Berkeley.